 Federal Home Loan Bank stock - The Credit Union is a member of the Federal Home Loan Bank (FHLB) of San Francisco.
 Under the FHLB's capital structure, members are required to own FHLB stock.
 The FHLB stock is carried at cost, because there is no quoted fair market value.
 FHLB stock is restricted as to purchase, sale, and redemption.
-The Credit Union evaluates its investment in FHLB stock for impairment on a periodic basis and has not recorded any impairment for the years ended December 31, 2019 and 2018.
+The Credit Union evaluates its investment in FHLB stock for impairment on a periodic basis and has not recorded any impairment for the years ended December 31, 2020 and 2019.

 Loans held-for-sale - Loans originated and intended for sale in the secondary market are carried at the lower of cost or estimated fair value in the aggregate, as determined by aggregate outstanding commitments from investors or current investor yield requirements.
 Net unrealized losses are recognized through a valuation allowance by charges to income.
-The Credit Union has implemented a mortgage program whereby some of its mortgage loans are sold on the secondary market, some of which are sold with recourse.
-The Credit Union is subject to recourse on the loans sold under certain conditions as disclosed in the loan purchase agreements with the funding corporations.
-Most sales are made with servicing rights generally retained.
+Mortgage loans are sold without recourse and with servicing rights generally retained.